eastgenomics/eggd_starfusion/README.md

 # eggd_starfusion v1.0.0

 ## What does this app do?
-Runs STAR-Fusion, a tool which identifies candidate fusion transcripts from RNA alignments, from its official Docker image provded by the user.
+Runs STAR-Fusion (https://github.com/STAR-Fusion/STAR-Fusion; https://genomebiology.biomedcentral.com/articles/10.1186/s13059-019-1842-9), a tool which identifies candidate fusion transcripts from RNA alignments, from its official Docker image.
+The Docker image is provided by the user as an app input.
 This app is specifically set up to process the 'Chimeric.out.junction' files produced by the earlier STAR-Aligner alignment step.
 It produces files of candidate fusion regions.

 ## What inputs are required for this app to run?
 * The DNA Nexus file ID of a junction file, produced by STAR-Aligner